 The new-school bongo jams all sound the same.
-Their flashy music videos playing on the multiple TV screens on the roof include the same setting in fancy hotels or nightclubs.
+Their flashy music videos playing on the multiple TV screens on the roof have the same setting in fancy hotels or nightclubs.
 And it’s the same script throughout: Boy wants girl – even a 10-year-old schoolboy.

 Welcome to Tanzania

-After one and a half hours of rocking on the Indian ocean aboard the Azam ferry (sitting on the outside deck cures any motion sickness), you land in Zanzibar.
+After one and a half hours of rocking on the Indian ocean aboard the Azam ferry (sitting on the outside deck cures any motion sickness), you land in Zanzibar that afternoon.
 A local meets you at the arrivals like you’re at the airport and leads you to your new Airbnb.
 This one is in the heart of Stone Town – which doubles as a home for a Zanzibari family.